The Beginners’ Guide To Setting Up A Fully Remote Business

 5. Line managers should care even more

 MerchantSavvy’s study showed that 19% of remote workers get lonely on occasion.
 Line managers should look after their teams and even each other.
-Scheduling regular meetings, virtual coffee-chats and having the webcam turned on can make much difference.
+Scheduling regular meetings, virtual coffee-chats and having the webcam turned on can make a big difference.

 In crisis situations such as the current COVID-19 outbreak, it might be a good idea for line managers to schedule regular one-to-ones with their teammates and talk about things outside of work.
 Getting a general feel of the mental health of an employee can go a long way.